halkhalil/docker-dolibarr-phpfpm/README.md

 The documents directory is `/documents`.
 If you want to keep data between launches of the container, please mount an external volume on this directory.

-If you don't use specific templates, it may not be mandatory: Dolibarr can regenerate documents (but it is not an ideal setup)
+If you don't use specific templates, this volume may not be mandatory: Dolibarr can regenerate documents afterwards (but it is not an ideal setup).

 ## Dolibarr configuration